arkanayudhistira/faq-chatbot/README.md

    ```

 2. Open the .env  file and replace the [GOOGLE_API_KEY](https://aistudio.google.com/app/apikey) and [PINECONE_API_KEY](https://app.pinecone.io/) with the API key from your account
-3. Run this command to build the Docker Image from the Dockerfile
+3. Run this command to build the Docker Image from the Dockerfile:

    ```
    docker build -t faq-chatbot .